Trends and climate

-In addition, where the transferor or transferee envisages measures which will result in material changes in the conditions of employment, it must consult the employees’ representatives in due time on the measures in order for the parties to reach a mutual agreement.
-Moreover, a general obligation to inform and consult employees arises under Presidential Decree 240/2006, which implemented EU Directive 2002/14/EC.
+In addition, where the transferor or transferee envisages measures which will result in material changes in the conditions of employment, it must consult with the employees’ representatives in due time in order for the parties to reach a mutual agreement on the measures.
+Moreover, a general obligation to inform and consult employees arises under Presidential Decree 240/2006, which implemented Directive 2002/14/EC of the European Parliament.

 In addition, Law 3461/2006 on takeover bids provides for the following:

-- As soon as a bid has been made public, the boards of directors of both the target and offeror must communicate this to their respective employees’ representatives or, if non-existent, to the employees.
+- As soon as a bid is made public, the boards of directors of both the target and offeror must communicate this to their respective employees’ representatives or, if non-existent, to the employees themselves.

 - To enable the target’s securities holders to reach a properly informed decision on the bid, the offer document drafted by the offeror must include the offeror’s intentions in relation to safeguarding the jobs of employees and management (including any material changes in the conditions of employment) and, in particular, the offeror’s strategic plans for the two companies and the likely repercussions on employment.

-- As soon as the offer document is made public, the boards of both the target and offeror must communicate this to their respective employees’ representatives or, if non-existent, to the employees.
+- As soon as the offer document is made public, the boards of both the target and offeror must communicate this to their respective employees’ representatives or, if non-existent, to the employees themselves.

 - The target’s board must draw up and make public a document setting out its opinion of the bid, including its views on:

 - how the implementation of the bid will affect the company’s interests, specifically employment; and

 - the offeror’s strategic plans for the target and their likely repercussions on employment, as set out in the offer document.

 At the same time, the target’s board must communicate the above opinion to its employees’ representatives or, if non-existent, to the employees themselves.
 If the employees’ representatives submit a separate opinion regarding the impact of the bid on employment in a timely manner, this must be attached to the board’s public document.